 The streets fill with festive parades up and down the coast every holiday season.
 Have fun watching each dazzling, decorated float and enjoy festive music, too.
 These Myrtle Beach winter parades happen throughout December, so find one nearby and take part in the fun.

 Everyone’s invited to the annual holiday parade at Broadway at the Beach.
-The parade route begins near Dave & Busters and follows the interior road along the Broadway shopping complex.
+The parade route begins near Dave & Busters and follows the interior road along the Broadway shopping complex to end in the New England Fishing Village.
 Floats are created by local shops, restaurants, and businesses.
-After the parade, the festivities continue next to the tree (near Margaritaville) with a visit from Santa, holiday dance party, and face painting.
+After the parade, the festivities continue at The Hangout with kids activities, a Letters to Santa station, a show from Out of the Ark Animal Encounters, and more from noon to 4 pm.

 Location: Broadway at the Beach, Myrtle Beach, SC